Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

    * For Azure Container Registry, choose an Azure subscription or [Azure Resource Manager service connection](../library/connect-to-azure.md), then select the resource group, Azure container registry, and repository containing your image.
    * For Docker Hub, choose your Docker service connection, namespace (your Docker ID), and repository.

-1. Open the **Tasks** tab and, with the **Environment** blade selected, choose your Azure subscription or Azure Resource Manager service connection.
+1. Open the **Tasks** tab and, with the **Environment** blade selected, choose the Azure subscription or Azure Resource Manager service connection that will be used to communicate with the web app.

-1. For **App type**, choose `Linux App` (even though the app is .NET  Core, the container will be hosted on Linux in the Web App for Containers instance).
+1. For **App type**, choose `Linux App` (even though the app is .NET  Core, the image will be hosted on Linux in the Web App for Containers instance).

 1. For **Service name**, select or type the name of your Web App for Containers instance.